torinori/routes_viewer_by_kepler/README.md

 ## About The Project

 In this project, api of converter script from json to csv was created.
 Created csv files are joined by a zip file.
 Then created csv files can be uploaded to kepler.gl to create routes and orders map in kepler.gl.
-It is intended to save time for converting json to csv file format.
+It is intended to save time for converting file format from json to csv.
 API endpoint is : GET /map/{file_id}.
 Making GET request to this endpoint results in csv files being downloaded.